Frequently Asked Questions

 During the Coronavirus pandemic, we made some important changes to charges associated with the non-emergency 101 service.
 As of 1st April 2020, calls to 101 are free of charge – just as calls to 111 and 105 already are.
 This is to alleviate pressure on 999 services.

-Cloud Voice is dependent upon a working internet service to function.
+Cloud Voice Handsets are dependent on a working internet service.

 Onebill can enable a disaster recovery feature to ensure that any incoming calls are routed to an external number of your choosing.
 Your dedicated landline and broadband line (provided as part of your package) will also be available.